 People also ask

-What is ePHI in HIPAA compliance?
+What is considered ePHI under HIPAA?

-How does cloud storage aid care coordination?
+Does HIPAA compliant cloud storage help with care coordination?